Hegel ,Judaism &Islam

 Dear Mr.John,

-I wrote a reply to your earlier letter.I don't know why it is not
+I wrote a reply to your earlier letter.I don't know why it is

 posted.As I could not find your post on religion and I am not a

-member of main Hegel list if possible please post it in this forum
+member of main Hegel list if possible please post it in this

 or send it to me.